Preheat oven to 375 degrees.

 Glaze: Whisk together the tangerine juice and egg whites, then add the confectioners' sugar and stir until smooth.

-Recipe courtesy Gale Gand, ?American Brasserie? by Gale Gand, Rick Tramonto, Julia Moskin, MacMillian Inc, 1997
+Recipe courtesy of Gale Gand, ?American Brasserie? by Gale Gand, Rick Tramonto, Julia Moskin, MacMillian Inc, 1997